-> At this time, 30 states and Washington, D.C. all offer legal sports betting, while at least three others – Kansas, Maine, and Ohio – expect to do so shortly.
+At this time, 30 states and Washington, D.C. all offer legal sports betting, while at least two others – Maine, and Ohio – expect to do so shortly.
 However, as more and more states jump on the sports betting bandwagon, this list is subject to change.
 Meanwhile, a few states remain where it would be highly unrealistic to expect any sports betting legislation to be introduced anytime in the foreseeable future.

-> States where legal online and mobile sports betting are currently available
+States where legal online and mobile sports betting are currently available

 As the preceding table shows, 21 of the 31 locations in the US where legal sportsbooks are currently up and running offer both online and mobile options for sports betting as a convenient alternative to retail sports betting.
 The 21 locations are as follows: